 The BMW 1 Series is the direct competitor to the aforementioned Mercedes-Benz A-Class.
 Both cars offer very similar packages and are the entry-level models for their perspective brands.

 Launched originally in 2004, the 1 Series gave buyers an attractive way into BMW ownership, being great for admirers of the brand and of course boosting sales for BMW by appealing to new customers.
-Today, the 1 Series is properly sophisticated with sharp looks, 5-doors as standard, a large boot and an ultra-modern interior.
+Today, the 1 Series is properly sophisticated with sharp looks, five doors as standard, a large boot, and an ultra-modern interior.

 The 1 Series incorporates cool gesture controls along with voice commands in its fully-digital interior.
-There is also a range of different models allowing you to tailor a 1 Series to your exact requirements.
+There are a range of models available when buying new and used, allowing you to tailor a 1 Series to your exact requirements.

-With striking exterior looks and a smart digital interior, the A1 is a superb looking small hatchback.
-It has become a lot more sophisticated than its predecessor and it also features 5-doors as standard, making it more practical too.
+With striking exterior looks and a smart digital interior, the A1 is a superb-looking small hatchback.
+It has become a lot more sophisticated than its predecessor, and it also features five doors as standard, making it more practical too.

-If you want a luxury supermini rather than a luxury hatchback, the A1 is well worth a look.Search Used Audi A1
+If you are in the market for a new or used luxury supermini rather than a luxury hatchback, the A1 is well worth a look.Search Used Audi A1

 This is thanks to a strong standard specification and eye-catching upgrades like the stunning 19-inch alloy wheels.
 The interior also features beautiful digital design, with recycled materials used where possible, to excellent effect.

-With the i3 offering around 190 miles of range, and performance similar to some of the best small hot hatches on sale, the i3 set the foundation for just how good BMW electric cars are, and will be joined by many new BMW electric models soon.Search Used BMW i3
+With the i3 offering around 190 miles of range, and performance similar to some of the best small hot hatches on sale, the i3 set the foundation for just how good BMW electric cars are, and will be joined by many new BMW electric models soon.Search New BMW i3 Search Used BMW i3

-You simply cannot ignore the MINI Cooper when talking about small luxury and premium cars.
-After all, the original Mini from 1959 was enjoyed by the rock and roll elite and even royalty, despite being an affordable car made for the masses.
+You simply cannot ignore the MINI hatchback when talking about small luxury and premium cars.
+After all, the original 'Mini' from 1959 was enjoyed by the rock and roll elite and even royalty, despite being an affordable car made for the masses.

-Today, it provides a funky and stylish package and goes up against the Audi A1 mentioned previously.
-With a scope for customisation, go-kart like handling and multiple models, featuring strong economy, excellent performance and even electrification, the MINI ticks all the right boxes.
+Today, it provides a funky and stylish package that can easily compete with the Audi A1 mentioned previously.
+With a scope for customisation, nimble handling, and multiple models available, including an all-electric version, this MINI ticks all the right boxes.

-The MINI is perhaps the most quirky example on our list too, with most MINIs being personalised, making them quite unique in their specifications.
-Interiors also follow a retro feel, complemented by large circular infotainment screen and digital instrument cluster in the latest models.Search Used MINI Hatch
+The MINI hatchback is perhaps the most quirky example on our list too, with most models being personalised, making them quite unique in their specifications.
+Interiors also follow a retro feel, complemented by a large circular infotainment screen and digital instrument cluster in the latest models.Search New MINI Hatch Search Used MINI Hatch

-Discover your own small luxury or premium car with Stratstone
+Discover your perfect small luxury car with Stratstone

 We hope our list of small luxury and premium cars has given you a clear insight of just how good the cars available are.